Akibaliyas/Banking_site/README.md

 # 💫 About Me:
-It's a web-based vegetable online shopping website using HTML, CSS, and JavaScript.
+It's a web-based,online banking website using HTML, CSS, and JavaScript.
 The platform allows users to browse on the banking web,view prices,free advices and place orders through a simple and user-friendly interface.
 I enjoy solving complex problems and continuously improving my technical skills through practical projects.<br>

 # 💻 Tech Stack: